gmboowa/rMAP-GWAS/README.md

         |
         |-- Important:
         |       This validation task does not localize FASTQ files.
-        |       It checks metadata and array counts only.
+        |       It checks metadata & array counts only.
         |
         `-- Downstream tasks start only after validation succeeds.
                          ║